mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 This guide shows you how to use containers to group your components into sections and subsections within the page.

 A `Container` complements the concept of a [`Page`][vizro.models.Page], and the two models have almost identical arguments.
-`Page.layout` provides a way to structure the overall layout of the page, and a `Container` allows for more granular control within a specific section of that page.
+ [`Page.layout`](layouts.md) provides a way to structure the overall layout of the page, and a `Container` allows for more granular control within a specific section of that page.

 While there is currently no apparent difference in rendering, additional functionality will be added to the `Container` soon (e.g. controls specific to that container), enhancing the ability to manage related components.

 ## When to use containers
+In general, any arbritraly granular layout can already be achieved using [`Page.layout`](layouts.md) alone and is our recommended approach if you just want to arrange components on a page with consistent row and/or column spacing.
+However, there are a few cases where you might want to use a `Container` instead:

-- If you want to organize specific components together within a page section/subsection to achieve more granular control of your layout within the `Page`
+- If you want to split up your grid into subgrids to organize components together
-- If you want to add a title to a section/subsection of your page
+- If you want to add a title to your subgrids
+- If you want different row and column spacing between subgrids
-- If you want to apply controls specific to a `Container` (will be supported soon)
+- If you want to apply controls to selected subgrids (will be supported soon)

 ## Containers